 The STEAM Academy is a free two-week, academic experience providing quality STEM programming for middle and high school students with a specific focus on those who are under-performing, but have high potential and high interest.
 Students engage in hands-on learning in science, technology, engineering, arts and mathematics (STEAM).

-The SOE Middle School fills the void that so many middle schoolers experience regarding college preparation, especially in under-resourced schools.
+The SOE Middle School Initiatives fills the void that so many middle schoolers experience regarding college preparation, especially in under-resourced schools.
 With college visitation days, essay contests, 8th grade promotion sponsorships, book drives and school visits, UCR faculty and staff connect with middle schoolers and build their self-esteem about going to college.
-Working with partner schools all over the Inland Empire, the Middle School Initiatives impact local students during a critical time in their life and prepares students to get prepared for college.